Kimberly Yokers: College career

-Club
+Club career

 California Storm

 From 2004 to 2008, Yokers played for the California Storm in the WPSL.
 In 2004, she made two appearances for the team.
 In 2007, she made nine appearances.
 In 2008, she scored three goals during her 14 appearances with the team.

 FC Gold Pride

 Yokers played for the FC Gold Pride in the WPS from 2009 to 2010.
 During the 2009 season, she made nine appearances and scored one goal.

 During the 2010 season, she made five appearances for a total of 167 minutes.
 The team ceased operations mid-season.

 New York Fury

 After the WPS suspended operations in early 2012, Yokers signed with the New York Fury in the WPSL Elite.

 Western New York Flash

 In 2013, Yokers signed with the Western New York Flash for the inaugural season of the NWSL.

-She was released by the Flash in June 2013 due to medical reasons.
+She was released by the Flash in June 2013 for medical reasons.

-International
+International career

 Yokers represented the United States as a member of the U-21 team that competed at the 2001 Nordic Cup in Finland.